Ministry of Defence (Ukraine): Post-Soviet Union

 A shuffle in the military department's administration had a rather negative effect on the process of military development.
 From 1991 to 1996, three Ministers of Defence and four Chiefs of General Staff were changed.
 About 70% of administrative staff was changed in the early stages of forming the Armed Forces of Ukraine.
 All military district commanders, army commanders, corps and division commanders were changed several times over.

 This problem was complicated by Ukraine's instability, connected with international dislocation of military personnel.
 About 12,000 officers pledged their allegiance to other countries (mostly Russia) and more than 33,000 personnel came back to serve the Ukrainian army between 1991 and 1994.

 No doubt, that the main reason of dissatisfied realization of the main procedures of the Armed Forces development process was permanent reduction of common part of expenses for National Defence at all; expenses for the Armed Forces, purchases of armament and military vehicles, providing the research engineering and design efforts.

 In 2016, Ukrainian defence minister Stepan Poltorak initiated a reform of the Ministry of Defence processes assisted by a group of advisers from the U.S., Canada, Poland, Lithuania and the United Kingdom, named "The Quint".
 In addition, several Western countries launched a training program to support the Armed Forces of Ukraine, such as the British Operation Orbital and the Canadian Operation Unifier.

-On February 15, 2022, the Ukrainian Ministry of Defense said in a tweet that its website was temporarily brought down, likely as a result of a distributed denial-of-service attack.
-The attacks were part of the 2022 Ukraine cyberattacks amidst the 2021–2022 Russo-Ukrainian crisis, for which Ukraine's Centre for Strategic Communications and Information Security suggested Russia was responsible.
+On 15 February 2022, the Ukrainian Ministry of Defence said in a tweet that its website was temporarily brought down, likely as a result of a distributed denial-of-service attack.
+The attacks were part of the 2022 Ukraine cyberattacks amidst the prelude to the Russian invasion of Ukraine, for which Ukraine's Centre for Strategic Communications and Information Security suggested Russia was responsible.

+On 30 April 2023, the Defence Ministry of Ukraine posted a tweet that depicted a unique yet offensive blend of American actress Marilyn Monroe in her famous 'flying skirt' pose, with the face and detailing resembling the Hindu Goddess Kali in the background of a blast.
+The tweet had the caption "Work of art," and featured an improvised picture by Ukrainian artist Maksym Palenko.
+This post received massive backlash and sparked outrage among netizens, triggering angry reactions from many Indian Twitter users who accused the Ukrainian defence ministry of Hinduphobia and insensitivity towards Indians.

+First Deputy Minister of Foreign Affairs of Ukraine, Emine Dzhaparova, said, “We regret the Ukraine Defence Ministry's tweet depicting Hindu goddess Kali in a distorted manner.
+Ukraine & its people respect the unique Indian culture & highly appreciate India's support.
+The depiction has already been removed."